Rays vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have been the moneyline favorite 29 total times this season.
-They've finished 24-5 in those games.
+- The Rays have won 25 of the 30 games they were the moneyline favorite this season (83.3%).

-- Tampa Bay has won all eight games it has played as moneyline favorites with odds of -210 or shorter.
+- Tampa Bay has an 11-2 record (winning 84.6% of its games) when playing as moneyline favorites of -190 or shorter.

-- The implied moneyline probablility for this matchup gives the Rays a 67.7% chance to win.
+- The implied moneyline probablility in this matchup gives the Rays a 65.5% chance to win.

-- In the 30 games in which oddsmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 16 times (16-11-3).
+- Tampa Bay has played in 31 games with an over/under set, and have combined with its opponents to go over the total 17 times (17-11-3).

-- The Rays have covered the spread in all four games they have played with a set run line.
+- The Rays have a flawless 4-0-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.